Shanmus4/infinityshare/TASK.md

 ## Active Tasks

 - [ ] **BUGFIX & Stability:** Investigate and fix WebRTC connection drops during "Download All" / folder downloads.
-(Reported 2025-05-10, Diagnostic Logging Added 2025-05-11)
+(Reported 2025-05-10, Diagnostics Improved 2025-05-11)
-  - Symptoms: `RTCErrorEvent` on DataChannels, followed by PeerConnection `disconnected` then `failed` state.
-All STUN servers report error 701 on receiver.
+  - Symptoms: PeerConnection fails to establish reliably.
+Logs on both sender and receiver show all STUN servers failing with error 701 (STUN host lookup received error).
+This leads to the sender's PeerConnection failing, which then closes DataChannels, causing the receiver to see "User-Initiated Abort" (SCTP Cause 12).
-  - Action: Added detailed logging for `RTCErrorEvent` in `useZipDownload.js` (receiver) and `App.js` (sender).
+  - Action: Implemented detailed ICE candidate error logging and PeerConnection state logging on both sender (`App.js`) and receiver (`useZipDownload.js`).
-  - Action: Implemented specific error message in UI if all STUN servers fail, guiding user to check network/firewall/DNS.
+  - Action: Enhanced UI error message on receiver to specifically mention STUN server failures and suggest checking network, firewall (UDP traffic), and DNS.
+  - Conclusion: The primary issue appears to be the user's network environment preventing successful STUN server communication on both ends.
+The application now correctly diagnoses and reports this.
-  - Status: Awaiting user feedback after checking their network configuration based on the new error messages.
+  - Status: Awaiting user to troubleshoot their network environment (firewall, DNS, proxy/VPN) based on the error messages and logs.
+Recommend using tools like https://test.webrtc.org/ for further network diagnosis.

 ## Completed Tasks (Verified 2025-05-10)